top of page

 • Taught advanced poetry workshop to high school juniors and seniors.

-February 2020 to Present
+February 2020 to October 2024

 Teaching Artist, Upstream Arts